HEP-FCC/fcc-tutorials/software-basics/prerequisites.md

 access the internet.
    * Do not forget to bring your power supply, as well as the relevant plug adaptor, e.g., for CERN, to Swiss and European plugs.

-* The FCCSW is part of the Key4hep software ecosystem has been developed on Linux and the main platform supported is the default platform on CERN lxplus, i.e. CentOS7 .
+* The FCCSW is part of the Key4hep software ecosystem has been developed on Linux and the main platform supported is the default platform on CERN lxplus, i.e. Alma9.
-  Experimental support for other Linux systems (e.g. Ubuntu 20.04 LTS) is provided as is.
-Solutions for running on MacOxS are also available and will be presented at the workshop.
-There is no support for Windows.
+  Unbuntu22 is also supported.

+## Accessing computing facility capable of running Key4hep applications
+In order to run Key4hep applications, you need access to Alma9 (or Ubuntu22) machines with `cvmfs` mounted and with the proper set-up (see the [requirements](https://github.com/key4hep/key4hep-spack?tab=readme-ov-file#requirements) to be followed by the system administrators).
+Several computing facilities offer the right environment:

+* CERN lxplus: `ssh -X mylxplusname@lxplus.cern.ch`
+* MIT SubMIT: follow the instructions [here](https://github.com/jeyserma/FCCPhysics/blob/main/tutorials/ZmumuHbb/SUBMIT.md#submit).
+* FNAL: follow the instructions [here](https://github.com/jeyserma/FCCPhysics/blob/main/tutorials/ZmumuHbb/SUBMIT.md#submit).

 ## Checking the chosen resources

-Please try the following steps with the computer you will use at the workshop (the example is given for lxplus, but should hold for the other resources as well):
+Please try the following steps with the computer you will use for the tutorial (the example is given for lxplus, but should hold for the other resources as well):

 1. From a terminal (`xterm` on Linux or `Terminal` on Mac OS X) connect to lxplus with `ssh -X lxplus.cern.ch`.
     If your local username is different from your `lxplus` one use `ssh -X mylxplusname@lxplus.cern.ch`.